What happens when your mortgage lender takes you to court

 - you are making a complaint to the Financial Ombudsman Service (FOS) about the way your mortgage lender has dealt with your arrears.

-- you have a confirmed appointment with a debt adviser and you expect an improvement in your financial circumstances in the near future (e.g. a new job or increased income from a lodger).
+- you have a confirmed appointment with a debt adviser and you expect an improvement in your financial circumstances in the near future (for example, a new job or increased income from a lodger)

 Under the protocol, your lender should not start a possession claim while you are exploring an arrangement with them.
 This might include: